roggc/react-enhanced-suspense/README.md

 }
 ```

-If not used `productionPropsErrorFallback` it will render nothing in production when a bad combination of props in Server Environment is detected.
+If not used, it will render nothing (`null`) in production when bad props are used in the Server.

 ## Props